vmehmeri/konductor/README.md

 Instead of writing imperative Python code to define and connect agent components, users define agents and their tools in simple YAML manifests, using the familiar Kubernetes Resource Model (KRM).
 A code generator then "compiles" these manifests into fully runnable Python projects.

-The vision for Konductor is for it to be a complete framework for declaring agent configurations across multiple AI frameworks, supporting diverse types of tools, connected data, and complex multi-agent architectures, with deployment capabilities to various agent runtimes.
+The vision for Konductor is for it to be a complete framework for declaring agent configurations across multiple AI frameworks (only committed to Google ADK at the moment), supporting diverse types of tools, connected data, and complex multi-agent architectures, with deployment capabilities to various agent runtimes.

-End goal: Universal agent configuration that can target multiple frameworks and deployment environments.
+End goal: Universal agent specification with a reconciliation engine that idempotently deploys agents to a container-based runtime.

 -----